This guide provides information on your rights and responsibilities as a blue badge holder and also where your badge can and can't be used.

 Replacing your badge if lost or stolen

-If your blue badge is lost or stolen, please call the blue badge issuing office on 0300 200 7818 to ask for a duplicate form.
+If your blue badge is lost or stolen, or becomes so badly worn or faded as to make it illegible, please contact the Blue Badge Unit to ask for a duplicate form.

 Remember that disabled drivers are legally required to inform Driver and Vehicle Licensing Northern Ireland (DVLNI) if their disability is such that it is likely or may become likely to affect their ability to drive (even if your car is adapted).